 Impact Factor is the average number of citations generated from articles published in a journal from a given year.
 It is one method used to compare the significance of the impact of different journals within the field.

 The Eigenfactor is another metric used to compare the significance of journals within the field.
-It differs from the Impact Factor in that it citations from higher ranked journals positively affect the eigenfactor of a journal more so than citations in lower ranked journals.
+It differs from the Impact Factor in that citations from higher ranked journals positively affect the Eigenfactor of a journal more so than citations in lower ranked journals.

 Often, when deciding where to publish research (e.g. a chapter of a thesis) these two factors may be consulted.